Human trafficking in Iraq: Prosecution (2010)

-Protection
+Protection (2010)

 The Iraqi government demonstrated minimal efforts to ensure that victims of trafficking were given access to protective services during the reporting period.
 Iraq did not have formal procedures to identify victims of trafficking among vulnerable groups, such as women arrested for prostitution or foreign workers imported to Iraq by labor brokers, some of whom reportedly provided workers for U.S. government contractors and sub-contractors.
 The government did not fund even temporary shelters for trafficking victims, and did not show efforts to develop or implement procedures by which government officials systematically refer victims to organizations providing legal, medical, or psychological services.
 However, two ministries refer adult and juvenile detainees to medical screening if they report abuse; reports of abuse of juvenile detainees are investigated, although the results of these investigations are not known.
 All care is administered by NGOs, which run victim-care facilities and shelters accessible to victims of trafficking.
 Because coercion is not recognized in Iraqi courts as a legal defense for engaging in an unlawful act, women who have been coerced into prostitution have been prosecuted and convicted.
 Sex trafficking victims reportedly were prosecuted for prostitution and some spent several months in detention awaiting trial.
 In the few known cases of children who were forced into armed service, the child victims were prosecuted for terrorism offenses.
 Some child trafficking victims were placed in protective facilities, orphanages, and foster care, while others were placed in juvenile detention centers.
 Since trafficking is not established as a crime in Iraq, the government did not encourage victims to assist in investigations or prosecution.
 Foreign victims had no legal protection against removal to countries in which they may face hardship or retribution.
 Iraq did not assist foreign trafficking victims by providing temporary or permanent residency status or other relief from deportation.
 There was no victims’ restitution program.
 In August 2009, the Iraqi government assisted in the repatriation of the 14 Ugandan women subjected to forced labor in Iraq.
 Iraq did not provide any specialized training for government officials to identify trafficking victims.
-Furthermore, the government denied permission for an NGO to visit Baghdad’s women’s prison, where the NGO had previously identified trafficking victims among women detained for offenses committed as a result of being trafficked.
+Furthermore, the government denied permission for an NGO to visit Baghdad's women's prison, where the NGO had previously identified trafficking victims among women detained for offenses committed as a result of being trafficked.